 I do not have to stay in bed due to my back pain

-Evidence now suggests that resting completely can actually make back pain worse.
-Other treatments for short term back pain include staying positive, changing your sleeping position, exercise and lifestyle, reviewing your sitting position.
+Evidence now suggests that resting completely can make back pain worse.
+Other treatments for short-term back pain include staying positive, changing your sleeping position, exercising and lifestyle, and reviewing your sitting position.

 Exercise may still be on the agenda

-Actually, regular exercise helps prevent back pain and in some cases we recommend an exercise program for people who have recently hurt their lower back, which includes gentle movements that gradually builds up.
+Actually, regular exercise helps prevent back pain and in some cases, we recommend an exercise program for people who have recently hurt their lower back, which includes gentle movements that gradually build up.
 Have a read here about staying active while injured.

 I wish I had seen an Osteopath sooner!